 Mobile-Friendly is NOT the same as Mobile-First.
 Mobile-Friendly is/was a solution for Desktop-First sites to be presentable on mobile devices.
 Mobile-First is a Mobile-First site, as in thought, planned, structured, and designed for mobile.
 Then, if you choose (which I recommend), construct responsively, so the site can expand across devices.

 Or in other words…

 Mobile-Friendly is about making your desktop website appear presentable across all devices.
 Mobile-First, however, is not simply adding a few lines of code to be responsive.
-Mobile-First design is an approach that requires every element of your website to be created and optimized for mobile first, every other device is secondary.
+Mobile-First design is an approach that requires every element of your website to be created and optimised for mobile first, every other device is secondary.

-If you want to build Desktop-First - for whatever reason - then of course you can, but don’t expect anyone to see it because Google have completely switched to Mobile-Indexing.
+If you want to build Desktop-First – for whatever reason – then of course you can, but do not expect anyone to see it because Google have completely switched to Mobile-Indexing.
 Simply put, desktop versions are now primarily ignored by the crawlers and desktop only sites will be dropping from the index altogether.
 If you currently have a desktop only site and you are still in the SERP, it will eventually drop off.

 This doesn’t mean that desktop is irrelevant, it just means it’s no longer champion; Mobile-First is a new era of indexing.
 With over a decade in the making, I cannot see anything replacing Mobile-First for a long time.
 In the words of Eric Schmidt, “The new rule is Mobile-First”.

 Top-down coding or desktop first, puts a restriction on scale as it starts with the assumed largest screen size, power source and connection.
 As a top-down coded website is adjusts down various screen sizes it may look okay, however the power and data consumed has a much heavier impact on devices, draining batteries and inflating user data costs.